 Practical elementary class instruction is given on the instruments of the brass family with attention devoted to correct tone production, technique, and care of the brass instrument.
 Spring, even years.
+Prerequisite: None.
+One semester hour

 MUSIC 2188.
 PERCUSSION TECHNIQUES.
 (MUSI 2188)